eclipse-sumo/sumo/docs/web/docs/Simulation/Traffic_Lights.md

 - **$1 ... $n** are the values of the functions arguments in the order they are supplied after the **:**
 - functions may not assign to any defined `<condition>` id
 - assignments are local to the function
-- a function call takes the form **id:arg_1,arg_2,...arg_n** and there must be no spaces between the arguments and the commas
+- a function call takes the form **id:arg_1,arg_2,...arg_n** and there must be no spaces between the arguments and the commas (except within parentheses)
+- a function is evaluated within the calling scope (ids assigned to by a function are accessible in a nested function call but assignments are not propagated back to the caller)

 in the above example COND2 receives a value of 49